fbpx

 Help Amplify This Story

-Our goal is to bring this walk to 30+ Monarch habitats across North America in 2025.
+We’re aiming to bring this walk to 30+ Monarch habitats across North America in 2025—but we can’t do it alone.

-We want to connect with younger audiences, Gen Z and Millennials, who care deeply about climate justice but may not engage with traditional journalism formats.
+This project was created with younger audiences in mind—especially Gen Z and Millennials who care deeply about climate justice but don’t always connect with traditional journalism.
 This story is for them.
 To walk.
 To feel.
 To share.

 Here’s how you can help: